 |Cell Tower & Equipment Modification Permit||For cell tower installations or modifications to existing equipment.|

 |Commercial Application||For ALL commercial businesses: prior to occupying any space (occupancy only with no work) OR beginning any remodeling (current tenant remodel OR new tenant build-out).
 This application includes any property owners preparing a space for future tenants; Must also complete the Business License & Registration Application listed below.|

 |Contractor's License & Registration Application||For all contractors working within the Village of Shorewood.|

-For commerical and residential decks, porches, pergolas, and gazebos.
+For residential decks, covered (open) porches, pergolas, and gazebos.